First things first: Josephine nicknames aren’t required.

 Poetic and pan-botanical Posy seems like a stretch from Josephine.
 But consider Pepe, the well-known diminutive for the Spanish form of the name, José.
 In Italian, Josephine becomes Giuseppina.
 Take the Jos, swap the ‘J’ for a ‘P’ and there you have it.

 As for the spellings, a posy is a small bouquet of flowers, or a sentimental line of verse.
 Poesy also refers to poetry.
 The most popular spelling of them all?
-Posey.
+Posie.

 Stephanie shortens to Steffie.
 So why not Josephine called Sephie?
 The sound makes sense.

 Kyra Sedgwick and Kevin Bacon gave this name to their daughter way back in 1992.
 But what does Sosie mean, and where did it come from?
 It’s unclear, but Sosie might be short for any of the Susan names, or maybe Sophia.
-But lately my favorite is seeing Sosie as one of the unexpected Josephine nicknames.
+But it also qualifies as one of the unexpected Josephine nicknames.

 What’s your favorite of the Josephine nicknames?
 Are there others I missed?